inspec/inspec-aws/docs/resources/aws_iam_managed_policies.md

 This resource allows filtering by scope.
 To list only AWS managed policies, set `Scope` to `AWS`.
 To list only the customer managed policies in your AWS account, set `Scope` to `Local`.
 If scope is not supplied `ALL` policies are returned.

-See the [AWS documentation on IAM Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) for additional information.
+See the [AWS documentation on IAM Managed Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-managedpolicy.html) for additional information.

 ## Parameters